Xavier vs. Kennesaw State: Odds, spread, over/under - NCAA Tournament First Round

 Xavier vs. Kennesaw State: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

 An opening-round NCAA Tournament matchup will see the No. 3-seed Xavier Musketeers (25-9) take the court against the No. 14 seed Kennesaw State Owls (26-8) on Friday at Greensboro Coliseum.
-The contest tips off at 12:40 PM, on truTV.
+The contest begins at 12:40 PM, on truTV.

-In this article, you can see odds and spreads for the Xavier vs. Kennesaw State matchup across multiple sportsbooks.
+In this article, you can take a look at the spread and odds across multiple sportsbooks for the Xavier vs. Kennesaw State matchup.

 Xavier vs. Kennesaw State Game Info